zpolygon95/zpolygon95.github.io/about.md

 in_header: True
 ---

 Hi, I'm Zofia!
-I use they/them pronouns.
+I use they/them or she/her pronouns.
 I like computers, and somehow I've convinced various companies to pay me to play around with their computers for about the last decade or so, and I've been having a good time with that.

 I also like all sorts of music, science fiction novels, heist movies, and the Oxford comma.
 Unfortunately, I haven't yet convinced any companies to pay me to